fskelly/flkelly-AzureCode-sdk/.Net/blob/readme.md

 4. Please remember to **"restart"** VSCode or **"reopen"** command line windows after using **setx** or **export**

+5. When running the compiled .exe file you will need a data directory

 ### Changes

 Made some changes with regards to Container names and the like